Aging Water Infrastructure Issues In The United States

 Community Development Block Grant of the Department of Housing and Urban Development

-This provides block grant funds to states to be distributed in the communities and metropolitan areas.
-The communities use the fund for various activities, which include the enhancement of wastewater and water infrastructures.
-10% of the funds are used for this purpose, according to government officials.
+This provides block grant funds for states to distribute in communities and metropolitan areas.
+The communities use the fund for various activities, including enhancing wastewater and water infrastructures.
+According to government officials, 10% of the funds are used for this purpose.

 Department of Commerce, Economic Development Administration, Public Works, and Economic Development Program

-This program provides a fund to small communities to construct public facilities, including drinking water facilities.
-This program also aims to reduce unemployment in their areas.
+This program funds small communities to construct public facilities, including drinking water facilities.
+It also aims to reduce unemployment in these areas.

 US Army Corps of Engineers

-This assists with various water and wastes water infrastructure projects on locations that are authorized by Congress.
+This assists with various water and wastewater infrastructure projects in locations authorized by Congress.

 Water and Waste Disposal Program of the Department of Agriculture, Rural Utilities Service

-This provides funding opportunities for the water and wastes water infrastructure projects in areas with fewer than 10,000 people.
+This provides funding opportunities for water and wastewater infrastructure projects in areas with fewer than 10,000 people.

 Public-Private Partnerships